xor-function/fathomless/async-shell-handler/README.md

  ./install.sh
 ```

-# Use
+## use

-The info of individual systems is stored in /var/systems and is
+The info of individual systems is stored in /var/async-shell/systems and is
 assigned to www-data as owner and group.

-## cli.pl
+### cli.pl

 This provides a basic command shell to interact with systems running
 the client.

+To have the server host powershell scripts to be loaded using the exec-script
+function place them in /var/async-shell/ps-scripts with to correct permissions
+www-data as owner and group.

+Additional functions have been added to the client that can be called within
+a shell session.

+* get-info
+Displays a summary of current host

+* exec-script [name-of-script]
+Executes script hosted server side in /var/async-shell/ps-scripts by IEX
+requires the name of the script filename as a parameter.

 Note: depending on the command executed by the client there may be no
 stdout, this will leave the client hanging expecting a response and you